Hyundai Battery Discharging Warning: What It Means and How to Fix It

 Error messages

-It is normal for this warning to come on if the engine is off but the ignition is left on for over ten minutes.
-Electrical consumers such as chargers plugged into the power outlet, seat heater, climate control, USB port, radio, and vehicle lights can discharge the battery at a high rate, leading to this message.
+It is normal for this warning to come on if the engine is off, but the ignition is left on for over ten minutes.
+Electrical consumers such as chargers plugged into the power outlet, seat heaters, climate control, USB ports, radios, and vehicle lights can discharge the battery at a high rate, leading to this message.
+If most of these electronic consumers are on when the engine is off, battery discharging warnings will be much quicker.

-The battery is getting discharged is a friendly reminder telling you to start the engine.
-The battery may die if you don’t start the engine or turn off the ignition.
-It can happen even in a new car.
+The battery is getting discharged, which is a friendly reminder to start the engine.
+However, the battery may die if you don’t start the engine or turn off the ignition.
+This can happen even in a new car.

 To clear the battery getting discharged warning, start the engine to allow the alternator to recharge the battery.
-If you keep the ignition on, the battery will discharge to the point that you will not start the car and may need a jump start.
+Keeping the ignition set to On will cause the battery to discharge, so you will not be able to start the car and may need a jump start.

 Battery Discharge Warning While Driving

-If the battery discharge warning comes on when the engine is running, you have a problem that needs to be addressed.
-Common problems that can lead to Hyundai battery discharging include:
+If the battery discharge warning comes on when the engine is running, you have a concern that needs to be resolved.
+Common issues that can lead to Hyundai battery discharging include:

 Alternator

 If the battery gets discharged too fast, a warning occurs when the engine is idle or driving.
-In many cases, the alternator may be the problem.
+In most instances, the alternator may be the problem.
+The alternator may need to be replaced, if it cannot generate enough electricity to power the motor and electronic consumers.

-The problem that causes this issue in most cases is a faulty voltage regulator.
+In most cases, an inoperative voltage regulator is the common root cause of this issue.
 The voltage regulator is mounted on the back of the alternator.
-Even though you can replace just the voltage regulator, most auto repair shops recommend replacing the complete alternator as a unit.
+Although you can replace just the voltage regulator, most auto repair shops recommend replacing the complete alternator as a unit.

 Weak Battery

-If the battery is not holding a charge or can no longer charge fast enough, you could end up with the battery is getting discharged on the dashboard or touch screen.
+Another common problem that can cause the Hyundai battery warning light to come on is because of a weak battery.
+If the battery is not holding a charge or can no longer charge fast enough, you could end up with the battery getting discharged on the dashboard or touch screen.

 You can easily check if the battery is good with a car battery tester.
 A battery tester runs load tests on the battery to make sure the battery can hold a charge.
 Follow this guide to learn how to test your car battery yourself.